spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/03-compliance-scan.md

 ### Schedule Options Available

-* Schedule your compliance scan for an exact month, day, hour, and minute
+Schedule your compliance scan for month, day, hour, or minute.
+For example:
+* Every week on Sunday at midnight.
+* Every two weeks at midnight.
+* Every month on the first day of the month at midnight.
+* Every two months on the first day of the month at midnight
 * E.g.:
   * Every week on Sunday at midnight
   * Every two weeks at midnight